 The Chow Chow Culinary Festival takes place here in September each year.
 Award winning chefs from all over join the already fabulous foodie scene in Asheville to concoct craveable culinary creations with a focus on community and sustainability.

 Just outside of the city are an array of idyllic waterfalls and mountain top vistas, such as Mount Pisgah, Graveyard Fields, Looking Glass Rock, Mount Mitchell, and Table Rock Mountain.
 Asheville is one of the best places to spend the fall in North Carolina, perfect for hiking during the day and staying at a beautiful Asheville cabin in the evening.

 Often called the crown jewel of North Carolina, Lake Lure is a magical mirage of a town in Western North Carolina and one of the most beautiful lakes in NC.
 It was originally created as a resort town, and as such is also known as the filming location of the famous movie Dirty Dancing.
 In fact, the Dirty Dancing Festival celebrating the iconic movie takes place in September.

-Located in the Hickory Nut Gorge the terrain is marked with granite cliffs and lush forest.
-Rumbling Bald Trail and Buffalo Creek Park offers opportunities to hike, mountain bike, and boulder to actively enjoy the scenery.
+Located in the Hickory Nut Gorge, the terrain is marked with granite cliffs and lush forest.
+Rumbling Bald Trail and Buffalo Creek Park offer opportunities to hike, mountain bike, and boulder to enjoy the scenery actively.